samblenny/ocfpga/experiments/09_try_verilog_examples/README.md

    uninstall the yosyshq tools during testing (`rm -r ~/bin/yosyshq`).

-   If you want a different install location for the binaries, you can do `make PREFIX=...` already have other YosysHQ tools installed in `~/bin`, you might want to revise the Makefile.
-To see the release versions I used, read the Makefile.
+   If you want a different install location for the binaries, you can do `make PREFIX=...`.
+If you already have other YosysHQ tools installed in `~/bin`, you might want to revise the Makefile.

+   To see the source code release versions I used, read the Makefile.

    As-is, this Makefile will only work on Debian and Debian-based distros (e.g.
    Ubuntu) that have `dpkg` and `apt`.
 But, you could modify it simply enough.